eduardofilo/RG350_adam_image/README.md

 A4: Just delete `/media/data/local/home/.retroarch/config` directory and `/media/data/local/home/.retroarch/retroarch.cfg` file.

+**Q5: Does the console's HDMI output work?**

+A5: Yes.
+To activate it, you have to connect it before booting, i.e., turn on the console with the cable in place.
+If it doesn't work on a first boot, just reboot.
+In my tests it has always worked from the second reboot.

 ## Telegram channel for updates

 Join this Telegram channel to get update notifications: https://t.me/adam_image